open-cluster-management-io/community/sig-architecture/api_changes.md

 We prefer to option 1 because the migration process with option 1 is totally transparent to users, while option 2 need users' assistent and may introduce service interrupt.

-In addition, OCP 4.6+ will install the [Storage Version Migrator](https://github.com/openshift/kube-storage-version-migrator) be dafault.
-All we need to do is creating a migration request by the `StorageVersionMigration` resource similar to below:
+For option 1, all we need to do is creating a migration request by the `StorageVersionMigration` resource similar to below:

 ```yaml
 apiVersion: migration.k8s.io/v1alpha1